blitz-js/drafts/003_blitz_file_structure.md

 #### `routes`

+This directory is optional.
+While you can place any route files here, we recommend placing route files inside `app`.

-Same semantics as the Next.js `pages` folder, just with a better name.
+This has the same semantics as the Next.js `pages` folder, just with a better name.
 All files in here are mapped to the url corrosponding to their file paths.

 Files in `routes/api` are exposed as API endpoints.